Monday, December 31, 2012

 The National Highway Traffic Safety Administration has toll-free number … 888-327-4236 and a website, nhtsa.gov/Safety/CPS, where you can find everything you ever wanted to know about child car seats, including a searchable database of installation/inspection stations by zip code.

-I had to wait 70 years to have a grandchild and she couldn’t be more grand.
+have a grandchild and she couldn’t be more grand.
 My grandson arrived in time for my 75th birthday and now my pleasure is doubled.

 Car seats are expensive, but in my opinion a better investment than a rear seat entertainment system if you have a little one riding in your car.